 There are a lot of good homeschooling materials out there.
-But as families quickly find, stocking up on textbooks, buying a pre-packaged curriculum, or enrolling in an online program can be an expensive way of homeschooling.
+But as families quickly find, stocking up on textbooks, buying an all-in-one curriculum or enrolling in an online program can be an expensive way of homeschooling.
 That's especially true if you have more than one child who needs materials.

 Luckily, you don't really need to use a curriculum to homeschool.
 In fact, even homeschoolers who have the money to spend often prefer to pull together their own education resources.
 That's because it offers them maximum flexibility.

 Using an eclectic approach and custom-designing your kids' education can take more time and effort than buying something off the shelf.
 And your teaching supplies can include an inexpensive all-in-one curriculum, to help you get started.
 In the end, choosing your own materials can provide the most enriching learning experience for your family.